oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ## Bootstrap a Spring Boot app using Spring Initializr

 You're going to use [the Spring Initializr](start.spring.io/) to create a starter project for the resource server.
-You can take a look at the project website if you want, but here you're going to use the REST API to download a pre-configured starter.
+You can look at the project website if you want, but here you'll use the REST API to download a pre-configured starter.

 The following command will download the starter project and un-tar it to a new directory named `resource-server`.